hyssostech/sketch-thru-plan-sdk-js/samples/gmaps/README.md

 const zoomLevel = 13;
 ```

+**NOTE**: these parameters can be provided as querystring parameters as well, as described next.

 ## Run the `index.html` sample
-* Load the page on a browser.
+1. Load the page on a browser.
 You may need to serve the page from a proper http location (rather than file:) to avoid browser restrictions
-* A connection to the STP server is established and Google Maps is displayed.
-If an error message is displayed, verify that STP is running on the server at the address and port configured above, and that the port is not being blocked by a firewall
-* Enter symbols by sketching and speaking, for example:
-    * Sketch a point (or small line) and speak "Infantry Company", or "Recon Platoon", or "Stryker Brigade"
-    * Sketch a line and speak "Phase Line Blue", or "Company Boundary", or "Main Attack Boston"
-    * Sketch an area and speak "Objective Bravo" or "Assembly Area"
-* **NOTE**: Authorization for access to the microphone is displayed when speech recognition is activated
-    * In Chrome, the authorization popup is shown repeatedly unless the page is served as SSL-enabled `https`.
-For quick testing, complete the sketching, approve access and speak.
-Notice as well that Chrome crashes if run from Visual Studio Code in debug mode when the speech recognition is activated
-    * Firefox provides a checkbox to avoid the need for repeated authorization, so authorization needs to be provided a single time
-* Successful recognition of the symbol results in generic blue rectangles (for friendly) or red lozenges (enemy) to be displayed, with Tactical Graphics displayed in black
-* To pan and zoom, hold the `Ctrl` key while dragging the mouse

-Optional querystring parameters:
+Optional querystring parameters - can be used in addition/instead of default editing as describe in the previous section:

 * `mapkey` - Google Maps API key
 * `lat`, `lon` - coordinates of the center of the map (decimal degrees)